Satyam4229/House-Price-Predictor-System/README.md

 14. ### After all that we have to create the app.py app which act as a main app behind all that with the help of Flask.

-15. ### Then we have to create a html page for prontend and visualization.
+15. ### Then we have to create a html page for frontend and visualization.

 16. ### Now after all that we have to go on to render.com and deploy our app with the instructions.